miptleha/webpack-steps/steps/06/README.md

 ```
 npm run build:prod
 ```
-Note that the `dist` folder now contains several ds files: the main one and one for each asynchronous page.
+Note that the `dist` folder now contains several js files: the main one and one for each asynchronous page.

 [Project source code](./)